joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/dw_booking/dw_booking.md

 ### Purpose

-Full load of the context `Booking` models into DW with enriched data of amplitude, booking, visits and data of taxonomy sheets.
+Full load of the context `Booking` models into DW with enriched data from Amplitude, Booking, Visits and Taxonomy sheets.

 <details>
   <summary><strong> > DAG details (click to expand)</strong></summary>